Bremer Marine Park: Exploration

 Marine scientists have been conducting research on megafauna in Bremer Marine Park for over a decade.
 However, overall, the area is a relatively new area of exploration for scientists, however its abundance of marine life and biodiversity is becoming increasingly recognised.

-From October 2016 to April 2017 numerous scientists set out to research species interactions with both the biotic and abiotic environment.
-Specifically speaking scientists attempted to build a food web showing the main interactions between species and their abiotic and biotic environment.
-Scientists in this investigation concluded that both ocean processes and human activity impacted food webs as previously mentioned in the Marine Life, threats to biodiversity and tourism sections.
-From 2016 to 2020, scientists have continued to collect data on Orca, Pelagic fish and abiotic factors such as oxygen, chlorophyll a and temperature in the Bremer Marine Park area.
+From October 2016 to April 2017, numerous researchers set out to observe various species' interactions with both the biotic and abiotic environment.
+Specifically, scientists attempted to construct a food web showing the main interactions between species and their abiotic and biotic environment.
+Scientists in this investigation concluded that both ocean processes and human activity impacted food webs (as previously mentioned in this article, under 'Marine life', 'Threats to biodiversity' and 'Tourism').
+From 2016 to 2020, scientists continued to collect data on orca populations, pelagic fish and abiotic factors (such as oxygen, chlorophyll a and temperature) in the Bremer Marine Park area.

-The University of Western Australia, published an article in late February on the deep-sea exploration of the Schmidt Ocean Institute RV Falkor across in Bremer canyon.
-This was because the scientists on board the ship discovered significant coral sea gardens.
-These deep sea coral gardens obtain their energy to survive through utilising currents such as the Leeuwin Current.
-This is because currents distribute small organisms for coral to gain nutrition and energy from.
-These currents also allow for more adequate water temperatures for coral growth.
+In February 2021, the University of Western Australia published their findings on the deep-sea exploration of Bremer Canyon by the Schmidt Ocean Institute RV Falkor; scientists discovered significant deep-sea coral gardens.
+These deep-sea coral colonies obtain their sustenance utilising currents for food particles, such as the Leeuwin Current.
+These currents also allow for more adequate water temperatures and oxygenation, vital for coral growth.